Closed-angle glaucoma is an uncommon type of glaucoma where the pressure inside of your eyes begins to buildup, causing pain to the eyes.

 - pilocarpine, which opens the angle between your iris and cornea

-Once the pressure in your eye has decreased, you will require further treatment to prevent it from rising again.
+Once the pressure in your eye has decreased, you’ll need further treatment to prevent the pressure from rising again.
 There are two surgeries used to address closed-angle glaucoma:

-This is a laser treatment that creates two tiny drainage holes in your iris.
+- Peripheral Iridotomy.
+This is a laser treatment that creates tiny drainage holes in your iris.
 It is used to treat both acute and chronic closed-angle glaucoma.

 If you have a family history of glaucoma, you should have your eyes checked regularly.
-If you are at an especially high risk for closed-angle glaucoma, your doctor may recommend peripheral iridotomies to prevent an attack.
+Your doctor may recommend peripheral iridotomies to help prevent an attack if you’re at an especially high risk for closed-angle glaucoma.